Catherine the Great of Russia

 Two soldiers froze to death on the march.

 Washington's army attacked the German Hessian troops stationed at Trenton, New Jersey, at daybreak, DECEMBER 26, 1776.

 Unable to get Russian troops, King George III and hired the feared

 Some historians suggest that the German Hessian mercenary troops may not have been on peak alertness due to the holiday, those other historians refute this.

-Skilled at fighting European warfare where enemies faced off in an open field, they were not prepared for Americans firing from behind trees, walls, and fence posts.
+Skilled in the fighting style of European warfare, where enemies faced off in an open field, the Hessians were not prepared for Americans firing from behind trees, walls, and fence posts.

 maneuvered his six-pound cannons into position and fired them down King Street, tearing into the Hessian ranks.